-Relevant information with respect to legal proceedings can be found in Note 26 "Contingencies" to the 2010 Financial Statements.
+Relevant information with respect to legal proceedings can be found in Note 26 "Contingencies" on page 116 of the 2011 Annual Report.

 8.2 Regulatory Actions

 On December 21, 2009, a settlement agreement was reached between the Autorité des marchés financiers (AMF) and Laurentian Bank Securities Inc. (LBS), a subsidiary of the Bank, whereby LBS agreed among other things to pay \$2.8 million as an administrative penalty and \$400,000 as investigation fees, in connection with its activities of distribution and sale of asset-backed commercial paper (ABCP).